BuzzCutNorman/target-postgres/README.md

 Build with the [Meltano Target SDK](https://sdk.meltano.com).
 ### Whats New 🛳️🎉
 **2023-06-14 Enhancement:**  The behavior of when a new postgresConnector class is generated has been changed.
 When the Target gets its first Schema message a Target level connector is generated.
 This connector is then passed on to Sinks as they are initialized.
 This mean instead of a database session per Sink there is a smaller pool of session being utilized over and over.
-You can use sp_who to see how may sessions are active.
+Database session counts are avaiable in the pgAdmin Dashboard tab for the target database.
 I couldn't have added this without the SQLConnector refactoring work @qbatten did in SDK 0.20.0.
 The inspiration for this enhancement came from comments made by @kgpayne.
 So a big Thanks 🙏 to both of them.

 **2023-06-05 Upgraded to Meltano Singer-SDK 0.27.0:**  Reduced the amount of times the target-postgres asks PostgreSQL for target table info by adding a TARGET_TABLE constant variable.
 This reduced the amount of rollbacks occuring during a transfer.